-7.6.
+6.5.
 Warnings and Dismissals

 In rare instances, the Department is faced with the potential dismissal of a student.
+If a student decides to withdraw from the graduate program, he or she is required to inform the Department in writing and in a timely manner outlining the reasons for withdrawal and the timing of departure from the unit.
 In matters where dismissal of a student becomes a potential issue due to failure to perform required tasks or maintain the appropriate academic standing, the student will initially be informed by a letter from the Graduate Program Director of Departmental concerns.
 If the required changes are not made within six months of receipt of the letter, the Graduate Program Director will review the student's performance and a second letter will follow.
-If problems remain after this second letter for another sixmonth span, then the Graduate Program Director will deliver a third and final letter that outlines the Department's desire to dismiss the student.
+If problems remain after this second letter for another six-month span, then the Graduate Program Director will deliver a third and final letter that outlines the Department's desire to dismiss the student.

 The department has the option to dismiss students from a program.
-Dismissal from a program is based on one of the following:
+Dismissal from a program is based on one of the following

-- Grades below the minimum academic standards (see above);
+Grades below the minimum academic standards (see above);

-- Academic misconduct;
+Academic misconduct;

-- Lack of progress toward degree;
+Lack of progress toward degree;

-- Student conduct.
+Student conduct.